Generic selectors

 Best Tank Mates

-- Green Neon Tetras — Tiny, peaceful, and love blackwater setups
+• Green Neon Tetras, Tiny, peaceful, and ideal for blackwater setups

-- Ember Tetras — Gentle schoolers that add warm color contrast
+• Ember Tetras, Gentle schoolers that add warm color contrast without competing for bottom territory

-- Hatchetfish — Surface dwellers that stay out of cichlid territory entirely
+• Hatchetfish, Surface dwellers that stay completely out of cichlid territory

-- Pygmy Corydoras — Small enough to coexist peacefully, though monitor during breeding
+• Pygmy Corydoras (Corydoras pygmaeus), Small enough to coexist, though monitor carefully during breeding periods

 Tank Mates to Avoid

-- Fin-nipping species — Tiger Barbs, Serpae Tetras, and similar troublemakers target elaborate fins
+• Fin-nipping species, Tiger Barbs, Serpae Tetras, and similar troublemakers target the male’s elaborate finnage

-- Fast, boisterous fish — Giant Danios and similar hyperactive species create stress through constant activity
+• Fast, boisterous fish, Giant Danios and similar hyperactive species create chronic stress through constant activity near the bottom

-- Bottom-dwelling competitors — Larger Corydoras or Plecos may compete for space and disturb spawning sites
+• Larger bottom dwellers, Larger Corydoras or Plecos compete for substrate space and disturb spawning sites

 Food & Diet

-Blue Panda Apistos are carnivorous feeders that naturally prey on small aquatic invertebrates.
+Blue Panda Apistos are carnivorous feeders that naturally prey on small aquatic invertebrates, insect larvae, micro-crustaceans, and worms.
 In the aquarium, they thrive on a diet centered around frozen and live foods.
 Frozen bloodworms, brine shrimp, daphnia, and cyclops should be offered regularly.
-Live foods like baby brine shrimp, grindal worms, and microworms are especially valuable for conditioning fish for breeding and maintaining peak coloration.
+Live foods, baby brine shrimp, grindal worms, microworms, are especially valuable for conditioning fish for breeding and maintaining peak coloration in males.

-Most captive-bred specimens will learn to accept high-quality sinking pellets and granules, which can serve as a supplemental food source.
-However, dry foods alone won’t bring out the best in this species.
-A diet that’s at least 60 to 70 percent frozen and live foods is ideal.
-Feed small amounts twice daily, ensuring the food reaches the bottom of the tank where these fish prefer to feed.
-Watch for uneaten food and remove it promptly, as these soft-water tanks can be sensitive to organic waste buildup.
+Most captive-bred specimens accept high-quality sinking pellets or micro-granules as a supplemental food source, but dry foods alone won’t bring out the best in this species.
+A diet that’s at least 60–70% frozen and live foods is the target.
+Feed small amounts twice daily, ensuring food reaches the bottom where these fish prefer to feed.
+Remove uneaten food promptly, soft-water tanks with organic waste buildup acidify quickly and create secondary problems.

 Breeding & Reproduction